-Update: Fall daylight saving (at least in Hungary) is October 30th, 2016.
-You had to set your clock at 3:00 am to 2:00 am – of course you can do it the evening before or the morning after it.
+Update: Spring daylight saving (at least in Hungary – dis may be different in other countries) is this year on March 25th in 2018.
+You have to set your clock at 2:00 am to 3:00 am – of course you can do it the evening before or the morning after it.
 Just don’t procrastinate it too long because you will end up forgetting it totally!
 And mind all the other devices too!

 News websites (CBC News, Quartz, stb)these times always write about the source and economic benefits/problems of daylight saving or what scientists at the moment think about it.
 I even met an article suggesting we should simply jump an entire time zone.
 I always remind my readers to set the clock of their cameras and other devices.
 This is something many people forget however important in some cases this may be.